top of page

 HOW I WORK

-The therapeutic
+The therapeutic relationship matters

 At the heart of my practice is the therapeutic relationship; a connection built on trust, understanding, and mutual respect.
 How we are together in the room matters as much as the content of what we discuss.